boaarmpit/udacity_FSND_project4/PrisonersDilemma/README.md

 This backend for an online two player iterated prisoner's dilemma game has the following functionality.

 - Create Users (players).
 Users' email addresses are sourced from their google login and are used for game notifications.
 - Create Matches with multiple Games between Users.
+(A Game is a single round in the iterated prisoner's dilemma).
-- Play Games with recorded history, and scores saved to User profiles
+- Play Games with scores saved to User profiles
+- Get history of Game results in a Match.
+(Results of rounds of the prisoner's dilemma).
 - Get User rankings
-- Notify Users of unfinished Matches (automatically every hour)
+- Notify Users of unfinished Matches by email (automatically every hour).

 ## Usage
 ### Requirements